Motorola Type II: SmartZone

 The system can be programmed to send to certain tower sites certain talkgroups even with no user affiliated on that TG.
 This allows users who are on another TG but scanning to be able to hear traffic on that particular TG.
 Large utilities, like Entergy use this on their multiZoned network.
 At Entergy, TG 29 is used for interZone communications (An analog solution that people in the Texas Telecom group of Entergy (Current Texas Telecom supervisor Steve Gomez, former employee Chris Boone and others) came up with using certain boards extra to the CEB or Central Electronics Bank) to feed the 2175 Hz Push To Talk tone to the other Zone controllers and a Tellabs audio bridge.
 The digital Omnilink option from Motorola is Mother M's answer to the problem and allows private call and all other features to work across Zones but Entergy has not bought the option since the analog solution worked though none of the special features within a Zone can work..only clear communication between all users happens but it sure was cheaper!)
 Entergy's 4 state SmartZone system was the largest in the world when it went online in 1995-96, with 50+ sites in each Zone.

 The new MZC 3000 SmartZone Zone Controller introduced an Ethernet based connection point for sites, consoles, data broadcast boxes, and C/DIUs.
 This Zone Controller supports 64 sites in addition to the other pieces of hardware that previously limited the number of sites as the connection ports were shared.

+SmartZone Omnilink supported linking up to 4 zones under the same system for use in very large coverage areas, e.g. statewide or another large geographic region.